 What is Amoeba?
+A quick overview

 Amoeba (plural amoebas/amoebae) is a group of primitive protists.
 Among the big family of Amoebas, Amoeba proteus is probably the best-known member – common in classrooms and research laboratories.

-Amoeba proteus is known for the way they move, a primitive crawling manner – through extension and retraction of “false feet” (or pseudopods) over varied substrates.
+Amoeba proteus is best known for the way they move, a primitive crawling manner – through extension and retraction of “false feet” (or pseudopods) over varied substrates.
 Amoeba proteus does not have a fixed shape – it constantly changes because it extends its pseudopods.

-Yes, Amoeba is a single-celled organism, meaning one Amoeba consists of only one giant cell.
+Amoeba is a single-celled organism, meaning one Amoeba consists of only one giant cell.

-The microanatomy of Amoeba: an amoeba has a single granular nucleus, containing most of the organism’s DNA.
+The microanatomy of Amoeba: an amoeba has a single granular nucleus containing most of the organism’s DNA.

-Amoeba moves and hunts by extending pseudopods.
+Amoeba move and hunt by extending pseudopods.

 A contractile vacuole is used to maintain osmotic equilibrium by excreting excess water from the cell.